Akshata95/StoryTellingWithData/final_project_Akshata.md

 	- The current visualization for the negative correlation between female applicants and acceptance rate is unclear.
 I need to split up what I'm trying to say and make more clear what the axis are.
 I have a hard time explaining it, that means that the audience will have an even harder time grasping it.

-I have focussed on improving the visualizations to support the Berkeley case as this will be the key part of my presentation.
+I have focussed on improving the visualizations to support the certifications offered and probably a few more mitigation actions taken to promote eco tourism.
 I'm still working on the improvements but I'm very happy with the results so far.
-This is how I've changed the correlation graph to an actual story:
-#### improved visualization after feedback 1:
+#### improved visualization after feedback
-Visualization 3 : This was made on paint and powerpoint
+Visualization 3 : Color chart changed slightly so as to not give the reader any pre-conceived notions
 ![image](socil_media_2.JPG)

-#### improved visualization after feedback 2:
-Visualization 2 : This was made on excel
+Visualization 2 : As all interviewees suggested it to be on the same axis for ease of understanding, the following change was made -
 ![image](arrivals_2.JPG)

 https://stackla.com/resources/blog/5-statistics-that-prove-social-media-will-influence-your-next-travel-destination/